Myopia (Nearsightedness) – Symptoms, Causes, And Treatment + Diet Tips

 What Causes Myopia?

-Myopia occurs when your eyeball is too long or your cornea (the protective outer layer of your eye) is too curved.
 The light entering your eyes will focus the image in front of the retina (the part of your eyes sensitive to light) instead of directly on the retina.
 This improper focus causes blurred vision.
 The medical term used for this abnormality is refractive error.

 There are two types of myopia:

-• High Myopia: It causes your eyeballs to grow very long and may result in other visual complications like a detached retina, cataract, and glaucomai XA group of eye diseases that causes optic nerve damage and loss of vision due to high or even normal eye pressure. .
+• High Myopia: It causes your eyeballs to grow very long and may result in other visual complications like a detached retina, cataract, and glaucomai A group of eye diseases that causes optic nerve damage and loss of vision due to high or even normal eye pressure. .

 • Degenerative Myopia: It is also called pathophysiological or malignant myopia.
 This type is often a result of the genes that you have inherited from your parents.
 Degenerative myopia usually worsens by the time you enter adulthood.
 It also increases your chances of having a detached retina, glaucoma, and abnormal blood vessel growth in the eye (choroid neovascularization).